Clostebol

-Clostebol (INN; also known as 4-chlorotestosterone) usually as the ester clostebol acetate, is a synthetic anabolic–androgenic steroid (AAS).
+Clostebol (INN; also known as 4-chlorotestosterone) is a synthetic anabolic–androgenic steroid (AAS).
 Clostebol is the 4-chloro derivative of the natural hormone testosterone.
 The chlorination prevents conversion to dihydrotestosterone (DHT) while also rendering the chemical incapable of conversion to estrogen.
 Although usually used as an ester including clostebol acetate (Macrobin, Steranabol, Alfa-Trofodermin, Megagrisevit), clostebol caproate (Macrobin-Depot), or clostebol propionate (Yonchlon), unmodified/non-esterified clostebol is also reported to be marketed, under the brand name Trofodermin-S in Mexico.

 Clostebol is a weak AAS with potential use as a performance enhancing drug.
 It is currently banned by the World Anti-Doping Agency.
 Chlorodehydromethyltestosterone (Oral Turinabol), combining the chemical structures of clostebol and metandienone, was widely used in the East German state-sponsored doping program.

 Medical uses

 Clostebol acetate ointment has ophthalmological and dermatological use.
+In some countries, such as Italy, it is available without a prescription as a topical cream or spray for the treatment of (infected) skin wounds such as abrasions, erosions, fissures, burns and to help speed up the healing of the area.

+In Italy, it is sold as a spray and cream, with the brand name Trofodermin, containing a combination of clostebol acetate and neomycin.

 Side effects

 Chemistry

 Clostebol, also known as 4-chlorotestosterone or as 4-chloroandrost-4-en-17β-ol-3-one, is a synthetic androstane steroid and a derivative of testosterone.
 It is specifically the 4-chlorinated derivative of testosterone.